 (A) The private child placing agency (PCPA) shall select one or more of the following case plan goals as applicable:

-(1) Maintain a child safely in his or her own home.
+(1) Maintain a child safely in the child's own home.

-(2) Safely return a child to his or her parent, guardian, or custodian.
+(2) Reunify a child with the child's parent, guardian, or custodian.

 (3) Place a child in a safe, planned permanent living arrangement excluding adoption.